 9. Reward Teamwork

 A proactive behavior management strategy that has always worked well for me is to reward the class for teamwork and collaboration.
-I personally like to avoid group behavior plans that have consequences because it results in students showing resentment towards classmates if a consequence is issued.
+I personally like to avoid group behavior plans that have consequences.
+I find it results in students showing resentment towards classmates if a consequence is issued.
 The benefit of teamwork rewards is that students encourage and remind each other to refocus and meet the classroom expectations.
 Below are two of my tried and true strategies.

-- Paper Chain– The paper chain works the same way as Teamwork Bingo, but instead of earning a number on a grid, they earn a link to a chain (paper strips stapled together).
+The paper chain challenge works the same way as Teamwork Bingo, but instead of earning a number on a grid, they earn a link to a chain (paper strips stapled together).
 When the chain touches the floor they earn the prize.
 Students love this!

 10. Strive for an Organized and Well-Managed Classroom